 This is a full-time position (35 hours per week).
 The post holder can work through a mixed model of home working with a minimum of 2 days per week in the office.
-The post holder will be required to deliver a minimum of 2 services at designated treatment/day centres per week providing legal services to clients of the centre.
-There will also be the opportunity to participate in delivering legal services via our new 'virtual' delivery model to other regions in England.
-The services delivered at the centres include legal advice, assistance and representation with particular focus on welfare benefits, housing and debt matters.
+The post holder will be required to deliver a minimum of 2 services at drug treatment/day centres per week providing legal services to clients of the centre (some of these projects are delivered via video conferencing).
+The services delivered at the centres include legal advice, assistance and representation with a particular focus on social security, housing and debt matters.
+Release is also working towards developing an in-house immigration service, which the successful candidate will be expected to train in if they are not already qualified in this area of law.
 The post holder will also be required (after a period of induction and/or training) to provide advice on Release's national legal helpline.
-This usually entails providing advice on issues pertaining to the criminal law and criminal justice system related to drugs offences.
+This usually entails providing advice on issues pertaining to the criminal law and criminal legal system related to drugs offences.
 In addition to the delivery of legal services, the postholder will also be required to assist with the policy work undertaken by the organisation.
 The working hours are 10am - 6pm Monday to Friday with a one-hour lunch break.